dmitrywashere/dmitrywashere.github.io/_posts/2025-09-28-ransomware-worst-nightmare.md

 So, you cross your fingers and hope it works.
 If your recovery plan is based on hope, congratulations—the ransomware gang just found their next customer.

-This is where the new Pure Protect Recovery Zones come in.
+This is where the new Pure Protect Recovery Zones come in [Pure Protect Recovery Zones](https://www.purestorage.com/products/software-and-stack/disaster-recovery-as-a-service-pure-protect.html).
 Think of it as a full-fidelity, cyber “fire drill” simulator for your entire data center.
 With a few clicks, you can instantly spin up a clean, completely isolated copy of your production environment.

 In this secure sandbox, you can:
 * Test your recovery procedures without any risk to live public services.